j3din00b/glab/README.md

   the `--host` parameter to meet your needs.
   - Per-host configuration info is always stored in the global configuration file, with or without the `global` flag.

-### Configure `glab` to use your self-managed instance
+### Configure `glab` to use your GitLab Self-Managed or GitLab Dedicated instance

 When outside a Git repository, `glab` uses `gitlab.com` by default.
-For `glab` to default to your self-managed instance when you are not in a Git repository, change the host configuration settings.
+For `glab` to default to your GitLab Self-Managed or GitLab Dedicated instance when you are not in a Git repository, change the host configuration settings.
 Use this command, changing `gitlab.example.com` to the domain name of your instance: